 - A passion for innovative food

-- Knowledge of New Zealand Industry Standards
+- Knowledge of Australian cuisine and Industry Standards

 - Excellent organisational and time management skills